Ophthalmology (Eye) Practice Test 3

 - Nose

 Explanation: Answer reason: The cornea is the transparent, avascular front surface of the eye that covers the iris and pupil.
 It provides most of the eye’s refractive power and helps focus light onto the retina.
 It also serves as a protective barrier against debris and pathogens.
 Therefore, it is part of the eyes.
-Category reason: This is a basic anatomical identification question about an eye structure, which falls under Ophthalmology (Eye) within NursingScience rather than nursing care decision-making.

 The nurse is caring for a client with a likely diagnosis of cataracts.
 Which of the following would the nurse expect to find upon assessment?